sadanand-singh/Blog/posts/plasmainstallation2017.rst

 NOTE: I do not wish to repeat <a href="https://wiki.archlinux.org/index.php/installation_guide">Arch Installation Guide</a> here.

 Do not forget about <a href="https://wiki.archlinux.org/">Arch Wiki</a>, the best documentation in the world!
-A lot of content in this post has been compiled from there.
+Most of the content in this post has been compiled from the Arch wiki.

 {{% /alert %}}